 Buses run to and from Guwahati to various neighborhood states including West Bengal and even Bihar.
 It is of course connected to other Northeastern states.

 Guwahati has all sorts of options to stay nowadays found all over the city.
 However, find the right location.

 There’s no dearth of hotels in Guwahati.
 A simple search will give you enough names.
 Hotels of all budgets and facilities are available.
 Do check the location before booking.

-There are some new family-run Homestays too in Guwahati.
+There are some new Homestays too in Guwahati.
 They are not too many but you can still find them.
-I will try to make a list of them soon.
+However, don’t expect hardcore homestay experiences like remote areas.

 There are many resorts, especially in the outskirts of Guwahati.
 Also, there are resorts in the areas that are used as locals as weekend getaways, such as Rani, Chabdubi, Chadrapur, Sonapur etc.

 The concept of a backpacker hostel is still new in the whole NE but there are still a few of them in Guwahati that have come up of late where you can secure a dorm bed for ~INR 500

 There are many ways to roam around Guwahati, but always be ready for a bit of traffic as roads are narrow.
 The cheapest option is usually the city buses.
 But they are also excruciatingly slow and will stop at every 100 meters.

 You will also find shared vehicles like vans, autorickshaws and electric rickshaws depending on the locality.